 NAMI NJ Dara Axelrod Expressive Arts Poetry Program

 Poetry is an expression of the soul as unique as every individual who puts the pen to paper.
-We at NAMI NJ Dara Axelrod Expressive Arts Poetry Program maintain that any creative expression of an individual is a poem whether it rhymes or not; whether it is one word or pages long.
+We at NAMI NJ Dara Axelrod Expressive Arts Network maintain that any creative expression of an individual is a poem whether it rhymes or not; whether it is one word or pages long.

 NAMI NJ Dara Axelrod Expressive Arts Mental Health Poetry Contest

 April is the National Poetry Month and May is Mental Health Awareness Month.
-NAMI New Jersey inaugurated the Annual NAMI NJ Dara Axelrod Expressive Arts Mental Health Poetry Contest in 2014, which has grown to be a well-loved public event with enthusiastic responses from NJ’s diverse communities each year.
+NAMI NJ inaugurated the Annual NAMI NJ Dara Axelrod Expressive Arts Mental Health Poetry Contest in 2014, which has grown to be a well-loved public event with enthusiastic responses from NJ’s diverse communities each year.
 The 2023 Mental Health Poetry Contest results are in!
 Click here to view the Top 10 poems.